ToniMacaroni/ComputerInterface/README.md

             // Add a command
             _commandHandler.AddCommand(new Command(name: "whoami", argumentCount: 0, args =>
             {
-                // args is an array of arguments (string) passed when entering the command
+                // Args is an array of arguments (string) passed when entering the command
-                //The command handler already checks if the correct amount of arguments is passed
+                // The command handler already checks if the correct amount of arguments is passed

-                //The string you return is going to be shown in the terminal as a return message
+                // The string you return is going to be shown in the terminal as a return message
                 // you can break up the message into multiple lines by using \n return "MONKE";
             }));